Grid2op/lightsim2grid/docs/benchmarks.rst

 (we remind that these simulations correspond to simulation on one core of the CPU.
 Of course it is possible to make use of all the available cores, which would increase the number of steps that can be performed)

-We compare up to 19 different solvers:
+We compare up to 19 different "solvers" (combination of "linear solver used" (*eg* Eigen, KLU, CKTSO, NICSLU) and powerflow algorithm (*eg* "Newton Raphson", or "Fast Decoupled")):

 - **PP**: PandaPowerBackend (default grid2op backend) which is the reference in our benchmarks (uses the numba acceleration).
 It is our reference solver.